benswift/benswift.github.io/_posts/2019-02-26-on-parental-leave-and-auto-reply-messages.md

 _But doesn't that mean you'll (1) miss a bunch of fantastic opportunities and (2) let a bunch of folks down?_ Well, maybe.
-On the first point, I already feel overwhelmed (at times) by the amount of stuff on my to-do list, so any natural pruning of that which occurs is actually kindof appealing.
+On the first point, I already feel overwhelmed (at times) by the amount of stuff on my to-do list, so any attrition which occurs is actually kindof appealing.
 And on the second point I've tried really hard this last month to hand various things over to capable folks, so I'm hoping that if we are/were working on something then we've made a contingency plan (and that this hasn't caught you by surprise).

 Anyway, I'm gonna go be a Dad for a while.
 I'll still read the odd book, and maybe even make some more music, but this isn't a research fellowship---it's